jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ### AWS IAM Roles needed for the following AWS services

 - The IAM role(s) will be created as part of creating a CodeBuild project.
-Please take note that the role used by codebulid requires permission to access to a number of AWS resources such as S3.
+Please take note that the role used by CodeBulid requires permission to access to a number of AWS resources such as S3.

 - For CodeBuild Role, two additional policies need to be attached to it on top of the IAM policies that were attached when the role was created.

     1. AmazonEC2ContainerRegistryPowerUser
-    2. An Inline Policy that allows it to "PUT OBJECT" to S3 Bucket.
+    2. An Inline Policy that allows it to "PUT OBJECT" to S3 Bucket that you've created.
 This is for uploading scan result to S3.
 (See JSON below)

 ```
 {
   "Version": "2012-10-17",
   "Statement": [
     {
-            "Sid": "VisualEditor0",
+      "Sid": "Stmt1602483338347",
+      "Action": [
+        "s3:PutObject"
+      ],
       "Effect": "Allow",
-            "Action": "s3:PutObject",
-            "Resource": "*"
+      "Resource": "arn:aws:s3:::[YOUR-BUCKET-ARN]/*"
     }
   ]
 }
 ```

+> Please make sure that you UPDATE the resource **ARN** with the **ARN of the S3 bucket** you've created!

 # What exactly we will be doing